 Trusted Housesitters has a ‘High-speed wifi homes’ filter (click ‘More Filters’), but as that’s something that a homeowner has to self-identify as having, I find that there is a lower % of homes with this option selected than the other two sites.
 Also, as an international site, the definition of “high speed” is pretty variable.

 House Sitting Duration

 While all digital nomads have different needs, house sits of a month or longer have provided me better stability in which to get work done and are my preferred length.
 I’ve found the longest-term house sits via Aussie House Sitters, followed by Mindahome.
-Trusted Housesitters has a lot of short-term sits (of less than 2 weeks).
+Trusted Housesitters has a lot of short-term sits compared to the other two.